Choosing between the various office coffee machines can be a daunting task for those who are tasked to set up their office’s office pantry.

 You have to consider a myriad of factors such as the type of office coffee makers, type of coffee beans, type of coffee served, amount of coffee consumed in the office, the various brew strengths, and the various brewing systems / brewing options available.

-This article helps to break down your considerations by introducing the 4 common and popular types of office coffee machines that are used all over the world today.
+This article helps to break down your considerations by introducing the 4 common and popular types of office coffee machines that are used all over the world today, in a way, they are the most popular (best) that are used in the offices.

 Bean to cup machines are coffee machines that are sometimes also classified under the category of super automatic coffee machines.
 These types of office coffee makers are the most versatile and convenient, as they can produce the drink autonomously at the touch of a button, and require no skilled manpower to operate it.